CrowdStrike security update fails Windows PCs globally Risk & Repeat: Faulty CrowdStrike update causes global outage

 What is the purpose of the kernel?

-2. It launches and manages applications.
+2. Launches and manages applications.

-3. It manages the underlying system hardware devices.
+3. Manages the underlying system hardware devices.

 In more granular terms, accomplishing these three kernel functions involves a range of computer tasks, including the following:

-• loading and managing less-critical OS components, such as device drivers;
+• Loading and managing less-critical OS components, such as device drivers.

-• organizing and managing threads and the various processes spawned by running applications;
+• Organizing and managing threads and the various processes spawned by running applications.

-• scheduling which applications can access and use the kernel, and supervising that use when the scheduled time occurs;
+• Scheduling which applications can access and use the kernel and supervising that use when the scheduled time occurs.

-• deciding which nonprotected user memory space each application process uses;
+• Deciding which nonprotected user memory space each application process uses.

-• handling conflicts and errors in memory allocation and management;
+• Handling conflicts and errors in memory allocation and management.

-• managing and optimizing hardware resources and dependencies, such as central processing unit (CPU) and cache use, file system operation and network transport mechanisms;
+• Managing and optimizing hardware resources and dependencies, such as central processing unit (CPU) and cache use, file system operation and network transport mechanisms.

-• handling device and application system calls using various mechanisms such as hardware interrupts or device drivers.
+• Handling device and application system calls using various mechanisms such as hardware interrupts or device drivers.

 Scheduling and management are central to the kernel's operation.
 Computer hardware can only do one thing at a time.
 However, a computer's OS components and applications can spawn dozens and even hundreds of processes that the computer must host.
-It's impossible for all of those processes to use the computer's hardware -- such as a memory address or CPU instruction pipeline -- at the same time.
+It's impossible for all those processes to use the computer's hardware -- such as a memory address or CPU instruction pipeline -- at the same time.
 The kernel is the central manager of these processes.
 It knows which hardware resources are available and which processes need them.
 It then allocates time for each process to use those resources.

-The kernel is critical to a computer's operation, and it requires careful protection within the system's memory.
+The kernel is critical to a computer's operation and requires careful protection within the system's memory.
 The kernel space it loads into is a protected area of memory.
 That protected memory space ensures other applications and data don't overwrite or impair the kernel, causing performance problems, instability or other negative consequences.
 Instead, applications are loaded and executed in a generally available user memory space.

 A kernel is often contrasted with a shell, which is the outermost part of an OS that interacts with user commands.
 Kernel and shell are terms used more frequently in Unix OSes than in IBM mainframe and Microsoft Windows systems.